 All students admitted to a Graduate Program must normally register during the dates specified for such registration.
 All letters of admission that are not used to register in the semester to which they apply are automatically cancelled.
 Students who are issued a letter of admission for the September Semester may not use this document for entry in the January Semester.
-Any requests for deferral of admission to a graduate program must be made in writing to the Graduate Studies Officer.
+Any requests for deferral of admission to a graduate program must be made in writing to the UNBC Graduate Admissions in the Office of the Registrar, along with payment of the Admission Deferral Fee.